EthWorks/ethereumjs-vm-benchmarks/results/results.md

 ## Execution hotspots

+This includes items that take significant >1% of time in the benchmark.
+It excludes items that couldn't be easily identified or are not a part of ethereumjs and its dependencies (like ganache-core or ethers).

 * `01-eth-transfers`
   - Note: In this benchmark most of the time is spent in ethers and ganache
+  - `Module._compile` - 3.23%
   - garbage collection - 2.27%
   - `Keccak.update` + `Keccak.digest` - 2.24%
   - `errno` - 1.18%